Knowing When a User Story Is Complete

 Have you ever been in the following situation?
-Your apartment needs a thorough cleaning and you decide to be the one to do it.
-When you tell your partner, she is ecstatic!
-Yet when she comes home, rather than give you a big thanks, she runs a finger over a surface and shows you the dust that remains.
-The place is cleaner - but in her eyes, the job has not been done completely.
+Your apartment needs a thorough cleaning, and you decide to be the one to do it.
+Your partner is ecstatic!
+Yet when they come home, rather than thanking you, they run a finger over a surface and show you the dust you missed.
+The place is cleaner - but in their eyes, the job is not complete.

 The same thing can happen in software development!
-Different teams or different members of a team can have different ideas of what it means for a piece of work (e.g., a user story) to be "done" and to be "ready for production."
+Different teams or team members can have other ideas of what it means for a piece of work (maybe a user story) to be "done" and potentially releasable.

-Now imagine that you and your partner sit down and define a list for what a full cleaning of the apartment means!
+Now imagine that you and your partner sit down and define what a full cleaning means!
 The checklist looks like this:

-Now, as you can imagine, the likelihood of one of you cleaning the apartment fully and the other disagreeing that the cleaning is done is much reduced!
+With this list, you reduce the likelihood of one of you cleaning the apartment and the other disagreeing!

-A Definition of Done is a checklist of activities that add value to the product which must be fully completed before a member of the team can refer to a user story as "done."
+A definition of done (DoD) is a checklist of activities that add value to the product that must be complete before a team member can refer to a user story as "done."

 All of the automated tests for the user story run without failing.

-Our QA (Quality Assurance) team has tested this feature and not found any defects.
+The QA (quality assurance) team has tested this feature and has not found any defects.

-The code was peer-reviewed (another member of the tech team looked at the code and was happy).
+The code was peer-reviewed (another tech team member looked at the code and was happy).

 The product manager has tested and verified that they are happy.